Thesharingan312/Sql_CA/README.md

 ## Overview

 MoneyShield API is a Node.js Express server application that connects to a MySQL database to manage financial data.
-It implements complete CRUD operations (Create, Read, Update, Delete) for core entities like users, **profiles**, **transaction types**, and **transactions**, providing a comprehensive backend solution for a personal finance management application.
-Future modules like **categories**, budgets, and savings will further enhance its capabilities.
+It implements complete CRUD operations (Create, Read, Update, Delete) for core entities like users, **profiles**, **transaction types**, **categories**, and **transactions**, providing a comprehensive backend solution for a personal finance management application.
+Future modules like budgets and savings will further enhance its capabilities.

 ## Requirements